 Have questions or want to learn more?
 Email firstname.lastname@example.org

 Working Gear is almost entirely managed and run by a team of volunteers.
 We have a diverse volunteer Board of Directors and Advisors, who are all dedicated to ensuring the organization is a success.
-Click on each team member’s name to find out more about them.

 Sarah Beley leads Working Gear in its mission to relieve poverty by providing essential clothing to unemployed and low-income individuals as they transition back into the workforce.
 As the non-profit organization’s sole employee, Sarah guides a team of volunteers to support her in all functions.